 Write an R function to find the posterior mean of p using this prior.
-You should use the trapezoidal integration function of Question 1 to do the integration (regardless of whether you were able to actually answer that question).
+You should use a trapezoidal integration function such as from Question 1 to do the integration.
 Your function should take as arguments the data, x, and the number of trapezoids to use to approximate the integral.